Vitiligo (overview) L80

 This section has been translated automatically.

 Differently sized, sharply defined, differently configured, white patches, often with hyperpigmented edges (pigment flight into the periphery).
-Particularly in colored skin, several color gradations become visible at the edges (trichrome vitiligo or multichrome vitiligo).
+In dark skin in particular, several color gradations become visible at the edges (trichrome vitiligo or multichrome vitiligo).
 There is an increase in the number and size of the white patches, as well as their confluence.

 The hair may be white (leukotrichia) in affected areas of the skin.
 Experience has shown that this pattern of infestation is associated with resistance to theapia.